 ENTP: Extraverted, Intuitive, Thinking, Perceiving

 The ENTP personality is ideal for entrepreneurial thinking, whether ENTPs own their own business or innovate within an organisation.
 ENTPs often struggle to meet deadlines and find it difficult to work within hierarchies, which can restrict their innovative talents.
 ENTPs prefer to focus on the “big idea” and resist routine and repetitive tasks.
 Instead, they prefer highly conceptual work, problem-solving and leaving the details to others.

 ESTJ: Extraverted, Sensing, Thinking, Judging

 ESTJs make great executives, valuing tradition and order.
 Strong character traits are important to ESTJs who respect honesty and dedication in themselves and others.
 ESTJs are practical decision-makers looking for ways to quickly and effectively see results.
 Organised and logical, ESTJs are good at both creating and implementing plans.
 They do not shy away from difficult plans or decisions and work to bring others together toward a common purpose.

 ESFJ: Extraverted, Sensing, Feeling, Judging

 ESFJs are serious and practical, committed to their responsibilities, and sensitive to the needs of others.
-They strive for harmony and are generous with their time, efforts, and emotions, and are eager to please—both at work and at home.
+They strive for harmony, are generous with their time, efforts, and emotions, and are eager to please at work and home.
 ESFJs value loyalty and tradition and hold to a strict moral code.
 They typically enjoy their routines and maintain a regular schedule that allows them to stay organised and productive.